 Many McLean landscapes feature beautiful mature trees and shrubs.
-Unfortunately, the shade they produce can make it difficult to maintain healthy grass beneath them.
+Unfortunately, their shade can make it difficult to maintain healthy grass beneath them.

-One solution is planting a shade garden, but some trees like oaks, maples, and magnolias are sensitive to disturbance.
+One solution is planting a shade garden, but some trees, like oaks, maples, and magnolias, are sensitive to disturbance.
 If those are the trees you have in your yard, consider adding a bench or planters instead.
-Other causes of dead grass include disease, pet waste, and misadjusted sprinklers.
+Other causes of dead grass can be caused by disease, pet waste, and misadjusted sprinklers.

 3. Mushroom Growth

-Mushrooms can be challenging to get rid of, but before turning to chemical-based solutions, try making your landscape unattractive to the fungi.
-Fixing drainage problems alleviates too-humid soil, and removing decayed organic matter eliminates the environment mushrooms love to grow in.
+Mushrooms can be challenging to get rid of, but before turning to chemical-based solutions, try making your landscape unattractive to fungi.
+Fixing drainage problems alleviates too-moist soil, and removing decayed organic matter eliminates the environment mushrooms love to grow in.

 4. Standing Water